 Water for cabin galley and sink is supplied by an electrical pump and water tank.
 Tank level is monitored by indicator lights for full or empty.
 Tank is filled by a customer-supplied hose.
-See quick reference drawing for fitting location.
 Dock side pressurized water can be utilized to provide endless water while docked.
 See quick reference for fitting location.
 Note: Use an approved hose for filling a potable water tank in any vessel.